-"9.
-Support alternate modes of transportation in furtherance of the GPP and draft Comprehensive Plan.
-Provide the ways and means for better walking, bicycling, shuttle, ride-sharing, bus, and temporary vehicle rental alternatives and services which reduce use of parking;"
+- "9.
+Support alternate modes of transportation in furtherance of the GPP and - draft Comprehensive Plan.
+Provide the ways and means for better walking, - bicycling, shuttle, ride-sharing, bus, and temporary vehicle rental alternatives

 Changes: Deleted for redundancy

 10. [Surplus to Benefit Districts]